 Non-cruise Ship Guests:

-Our vessel,” Catdaddy” is located in Old Thomsen Harbor.
-It is located at 617 Katlian St. Please park in the harbormasters parking lot.
-Head down the gangway and turn on the second finger.
-We are located toward the end on the left.
+Our Vessel, Catdaddy, is located in Eliason Harbor.
+The harbor is located at 617 Katlian St. Head down the gangway and turn right on the first float.
+We are located on Finger #7 Slip 27.

 Cruise Ship Guests: